tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 For OX App Suite to access the object storage a new secret has been introduced.

 It is declared in [`secrets.yaml.gotmpl`](../helmfile/environments/default/secrets.yaml.gotmpl) by the key: `secrets.minio.openxchangeUser`.
-If you define your own secrets, please ensure that you provide a value for this secret as well, otherwise the aforementioned secret will be derived from the `MASTER_PASSWORD`.
+If you define your own secrets, please ensure that you provide a value for this secret as well, otherwise it will be derived from the `MASTER_PASSWORD`.

 #### Helmfile new object storage: `objectstores.openxchange.*`